More than 50 walk-in locations

 Most bee stings and insect bites cause only mild reactions and are a normal part of spending time outdoors.
 Some people, however, experience allergic reactions ranging from mild to severe.

 FastMed treats a wide range of mild to moderate reactions to insect bites and stings, as well as mild to moderate allergic reactions.
-We’re open seven days a week, 365 days a year, with no appointment necessary.
+We’re open 365 days and most of our clinics are open 7 days a week including holidays.
 For severe reactions, call 911 immediately and take these actions while waiting for help to arrive.

 bee stings and allergies